 Based on the aforesaid provisions, earmarked are to be collected only from the user students availing the services.
 And if the services are extended to all the students of the school, a separate charge should not be levied by the school as it would get covered either from the Tuition Fee or from Annual Charges.
-The charging of unwarranted fee or charging of any other amount/fee under different heads other than prescribed and accumulation of surplus fund thereof prima-facie is considered as collection of capitation fee in other manner and form.

 As the school is charging Activity and other charge, Medical facilities charges, I card and Insurance from the students of all classes.
 Thus, the fee charged from all students loses its character of earmarked levy, being a non user based fees.
-Thus, based on the nature of the Activity and other charge, Medical facilities charges, I card and Insurance, the school should not charge such fee as earmarked fee and should incur the expenses relating to these from tuition fee and/or annual charges, as applicable collected from the students.
+Thus, based on the nature of the Activity and other charge, Medical facilities charges, I card and insurance, the school should not charge such fee as earmarked fee and should incur the expenses relating to these from tuition fee and/or annual charges, as applicable collected from the students.
 As per school submission tuition fee collected from students is not sufficient to meet the establishment cost and annual charges are also not sufficient to meet other revenue expenses of the school.
 Thus, the surplus generated from earmarked levies has been applied towards meeting establishment cost/ other revenue expenses of the school on account of which fund balance of earmarked levies could not be separated from the total funds maintained by the school.
-Accordingly, total fees (including fired on the earmarked fee) and total expenditure (including the earmarked expenditure) have been considered while deriving the fund position of the school.
-Accordingly, the school is directed to stop collecting separate charges in the name of the "Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card and Insurance in a Smart Class and I card Charges "
+Accordingly, total fees (including earmarked fee) and total expenditure (including the earmarked expenditure) have been considered while deriving the fund position of the school.
+Accordingly, the school is directed to stop collecting separate charges in the name of the "Smart Class and I card and Insurance Charges".

-- The Directorate of Education, in its Order No. DE.15/Act/Duggal.Com/ 203/99/23033-23980 dated 15 Dec 1999, indicated the heads of fee/ fund that recognised private unaided school can collect from the students/ parents, which include:
+- The Directorate of Education, in its Order No. DE.15/Act/Duggal.Com/ 203/99/23033-23980 dated 15

+Dec 1999, indicated the heads of fee/ fund that recognised private unaided school can collect from the

+students/ parents, which include:

 - Registration Fee

 - Admission Fee

 - Caution Money

 - Tuition Fee

+- Annual Charges

+- Earmarked Levies

+- Development Fee